stealth-studios/sdk-client-luau/README.md

 This SDK comes with a built-in demo place to test the backend.
 It consists of a baseplate and a test NPC.
 Players can interact with this NPC to test the chatbot.
 It is non-persistent and allows group interactions.

-This SDK comes bundled with a default character config, which implements default behaviour for the chatbot.
-These values can all be overridden in the character config, implementing custom behaviour when a player leaves the model's radius, enters the model's radius, sends a message, or more.
-This character config can be viewed [here](./src/server/defaultCharacterConfig.luau).

 ### Demo Place setup

 1. Clone the repository: